jacqueline-homan/Tracer/README.md

 Functional Programmers like to say, and, really, basically every operator and every syntax is in some way supporting this kind of composition.

+To run the program, simply type the following command in your terminal:

+cabal run "<website_url>" "<whatever_message_u_want>"

+For example:

+cabal run "https://www.patreon.com/teamunixman" "check this out"